 Human resource management relies on this HR function to provide a robust, reliable structure.
-It is an excellent strategy to use policies that experienced organisations have made.
-However, it is urgent to ensure these policies are relevant to the organisation and its employees.
+It is an excellent strategy to use policies that experienced organizations have made.
+However, it is urgent to ensure these policies are relevant to the organization and its employees.

-Organisations cannot compromise on the sensitivity of these policies and often need to ensure they are up to date.
-For example, during the #MeToo movement, many organisations fumbled to create safer work environments.
+Organizations cannot compromise on the sensitivity of these policies and often need to ensure they are up to date.
+For example, during the #MeToo movement, many organizations fumbled to create safer work environments.